sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - nlp-table.md

    - Sensible splits the document into equal-sized, overlapping chunks.
    - Sensible scores your concatenated table descriptions against each chunk using the OpenAI Embeddings API.
    - Sensible gets a list of page numbers from the top-scoring chunks.
 2. Sensible extracts all the tables on the pages most likely to contain your table, using an Amazon OCR provider.
+If a table spans a page break, Sensible extracts the full, multi-page table.

 3. For each extracted table, Sensible extracts the table title, if present.
 In detail: